What is circuit training?

 Cleans work in power circuits as well as traditional circuits.

-With power circuits, you can rest up to a minute between exercises, though you should still maintain a brisk pace, stopping only long enough to almost catch your breath.
-This is an excellent way of adding an extra workout to your weekly barrage, giving major muscles another reason to grow.
-Consider dividing your bodyparts into four sessions, taking a day off, and then doing a power circuit workout, before resting on another day and starting the split again.
+Power circuits are an excellent way of adding an extra workout to your weekly barrage, giving major muscles another reason to grow.
+Consider dividing your body parts into four sessions with a fifth day devoted to power circuits.
+(If you do this, schedule a rest day either before or after the circuit day or before and after.)
 Whether you choose power style or traditional, there’s nothing softcore about working the circuit.

 CIRCUIT TRAINING BASICS

-✷ Because you don’t rest between exercises of a circuit, you may need to plan so, as much as possible, workstations are near each other.
+◾️ Because you don’t rest between exercises of a circuit, you may need to plan your workout so workstations are near each other.

 FULL-BODY CIRCUIT ROUTINE